jina-altibase/Documents/Altibase_7_1_0_1_5_Patch_Notes.md

     ```
     create or replace view v2 as select func1 c1 from v1; -- Create success
     create or replace view v1 as select dummy c1 from dual; -- Hang
     ```

   - **예상 결과**

     ```
-    create or replace view v2 as select func1 c1 from v1; -- Create success
+    iSQL> create or replace view v2 as select func1 c1 from v1;
+    Create success.
-    create or replace view v1 as select dummy c1 from dual; -- Create success
+    iSQL> create or replace view v1 as select dummy c1 from dual;
+    Create success.
     ```

 - **Workaround**